-The Drinking Water (DW) Program of the Alaska Department of Environmental Conservation (DEC) has a mission to protect the health of the people of Alaska by establishing, maintaining, and enforcing standards for safe and reliable drinking water.
+The mission of the Drinking Water (DW) Program (within the Alaska Department of Environmental Conservation (DEC)) is to protect the health of Alaskan's by establishing, maintaining, and enforcing standards for safe and reliable drinking water.
 This report provides information on how well public water systems (PWS) in Alaska are meeting the standards for providing safe drinking water.
-It also provides information on the DW Program's roles and responsibilities as well as information about significant projects for the 2019 calendar year (CY).
+It also provides information on the DW Program's roles and responsibilities as well as information about significant projects for the 2020 calendar year (CY).

 Each state is required to produce and submit a similar annual report to the Environmental Protection Agency (EPA).
-The reports are made available to the public, and the data is included in a national report summarizing the performance of the nation's PWSs.
+The reports are made available to the public, and the data is included in a national report summarizing the performance of the nation's PWS's.
 This report fulfills that requirement.

-During 2019, the main focus of the DW Program was to continue to provide a high level of technical and compliance assistance to the owners and operators of PWSs in Alaska.
-We believe that providing this assistance leads to improved public health outcomes.
-This year, staff provided over 10,600 compliance assistance, technical assistance, and informal enforcement actions, which had a direct impact on the number of water systems in compliance with all drinking water regulations.
+During 2020, the main focus of the DW Program was to continue to provide a high level of technical and compliance assistance to the owners and operators of PWSs in Alaska.
+However, like everyone else, we had to deal with providing public health protection while also dealing with the impacts of the COVID-19 pandemic to our staff and PWSs.
+Almost all of the DW Program staff transitioned to remote working arrangements in March and continued to work remotely for the remainder of 2020.
+Since we had been allowing remote work prior to the pandemic, the transition to full remote work went relatively smoothly and staff were able to continue to provide a high level of technical and compliance assistance throughout the pandemic.
+During 2020, staff provided 7,341 compliance assistance, technical assistance, and informal enforcement actions, which had a direct impact on the number of water systems in compliance with all drinking water regulations.
 One of the major assistance efforts was providing each PWS with a comprehensive Monitoring Summary early in the calendar year.
 The Monitoring Summary is a helpful tool for PWSs to schedule required testing and to budget the necessary funds to remain in compliance.
+Despite the disruption caused by the pandemic, the DW Program met the goal of distributing Monitoring Summaries to all Community Water Systems by March 31, 2020.